Have you ever heard of the term “deadhead”? No, we’re not talking about the diehard fans of the band “The Grateful Dead.” So what is deadheading then?

 - Pinch the stem just below the wilted flower or seed head (approximately a quarter to a half inch below) pinch the seed pod or spent flower off sharply and toss it into your compost pile.

-- Around the middle of the blooming season deadhead the whole plant – even the blossoms not spent.
+- Around the middle of the flowering season consider cutting back the whole plant – even the blossoms not spent.
 It’s also a good time to prune back your petunia to prevent it from looking overgrown and leggy.
-Trim back the entire plant by 3 to 5 inches.
-This may seem a bit dramatic, but when you do this your petunia plant will reward you by returning to full bloom in just a couple of weeks.
+Trim back the entire plant by 3″ to 5″ inches.
+This may seem a bit dramatic, but this encourages new growth and your petunia plant will reward you by returning to full bloom in just a couple of weeks.